Topic category: Help with Minecraft modding (Java Edition)

 It takes two parameters:

-• A number: amount
+A number:

 I also created a procedure that's called when the command is executed.
 Inside the procedure, I check the value of the action parameter, and then either add to or set the value of manaMax.